hsynlms/sass-greedy/README.md

 # What is sass-greedy?
-**sass-greedy** is a flexible, lightweight and simple grid generator for Sass.
+> **sass-greedy** is a flexible, lightweight and simple grid generator for Sass.

-It simply generates `row` and `column` styles and supports multiple grid generation.
+Basically, it generates row and column styles and supports breakpoints for responsiveness and multiple grid generation.
+There are three mixin injections to give you more flexibility while building your own grid.

-If you would like to have more control of the grid generation process, see mixin injection.

-sass-greedy uses [include-media](https://github.com/eduardoboucas/include-media) to give the support of breakpoints for your grid system.
+sass-greedy uses [include-media](https://github.com/eduardoboucas/include-media) to give the support of breakpoints for your responsive grid system.

 # What is mixin injection?
-sass-greedy has `three mixin injections` to give you `more flexibility` while building your own grid system(s).
-You have access to reach `greedy options` in all three injections as well.
-Let's dive into deep.
+Mixin injection allows you to put custom grid styles in a simple way to have `more control/flexibility` on the grid system.
+You have access to reach `greedy options` to be used if it's necessary for all mixin injections.

-## How to access greedy options in the mixin injection?
-`greedy-options` function is available inside all mixin injections.
-Its the combination of greedy defaults (1) and the provied grid options (2).
+Greedy options are the combination of greedy defaults and the grid options provided when sass-greedy invoked.

+> Greedy defaults can be overridden in the grid options.

 **1. sass-greedy defaults**
 ```scss